alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 ```

 When `maybeProductId` contains a value, its `Select` immediately constructs an `IO<decimal>`; when it is empty, no `IO` is constructed.
 Likewise, `validatedProductId` constructs an `IO` only on the success path.
 In every case, constructing the outer value sends no request.

+Suspension does not itself choose an execution policy.
+It keeps the effect unperformed while the program is assembled.
+Here, `FlatMap` establishes sequential order.
+Other combinators can later express policies such as retries, pacing, or collection traversal before the final program is run.

+> **`IO<T>` does not remove the effect or decide how it should run.
+It makes the effectful computation explicit and keeps it suspended while those decisions are composed.**

 The teaching model has five central operations: